Mary Wood Fellowship

 The Mary Wood Fellowship at Washington College is awarded in even-numbered years to a female-identifying writer—in poetry, fiction, or creative nonfiction—who has published at least one book.

-The Mary Wood Fellow spends approximately three days at Washington College, during which she holds individual conferences with select female undergraduate creative writers.
+The Mary Wood Fellow spends approximately three days at Washington College, during which she holds individual conferences with select female and nonbinary undergraduate creative writers.
 The Fellow also gives a public reading and a craft talk.
 The Fellowship includes a $1500 stipend, overnight accommodations, and travel.

-The Fellowship enables female creative writing students at Washington College to work with and learn from successful female writers who spend several days on campus.
+The Fellowship enables female and nonbinary creative writing students at Washington College to work with and learn from successful female-identifying writers who spend several days on campus.

 Eastern Shore author Mary Wood, whose support makes the fellowship possible, is a ’68 graduate of the College and a former member of its Board of Visitors and Governors.

 Applicants should send a published book of poetry, fiction, or creative nonfiction as well as a cover letter that addresses qualifications, discusses interest in the position, and includes a brief description of a proposed craft talk to Assistant Director Lindsay Lusby: